xArm-Developer/xArm-CPLUS-SDK/doc/xarm_cplus_api.md

 __bool motor_enable_states[8]__
-> Motor enable state list, only available in socket way and  enable_report is true and report_type is 'rich'
+> Motor enable state list, only available in socket way
 > Note:
 > &ensp;&ensp;&ensp;&ensp;For a robot with a number of axes n, only the first n states are valid, and the latter are reserved.
 >